mcwimm/SFA/man/des_data.md

 #### How to upload your data?

-1. Browse to your target directory
+1. Browse to the target directory and select a file
-2. Select the type of input, i.e. the manufacturer
+2. Select the type of input, e.g., raw data or processed data
-3. Select how many rows should be skipped (_Skip_) and which separator is used (_Separator_)
+3. If the upload does not work, specify a character string that occurs in the header line of the selected file, e.g. 'dTSym' (case sensitive, default is 'ime')
 4. Check your data (including extracted sensor depths)

 If nothing is selected, a default file is used.
-This file contains data of a....

 #### Current input types